Luxury Outdoor Remodel Budget Tiers: $100k / $250k / $500k+ (San Diego 2026)

 Material selection (porcelain vs. pavers), MEP complexity (new gas/electrical), drainage, site access, retaining/steps, and Coastal Overlay/ROW requirements.

-Often yes—especially for electrical, gas, retaining walls, and any work in the public right‑of‑way.
-View‑lot projects near the coast add review steps.
-See our guides linked above.
+Often yes, especially for electrical, gas, retaining walls, and any work in the public right‑of‑way.
+Pergolas over 300 sf or 12′ tall also require a building permit.
+View‑lot projects near the coast add CDP review steps.
+See the full permits section and our kitchen permits guide for specifics.

 How do lighting counts map to tiers?